G

 Conclusion

-calibration of scales is important and needs to be done consistently with the help of calibration weights.
+Calibration of scales is important and needs to be done consistently with the help of calibration weights.
 No matter how expensive your weights are or how much you plan as preventive measurement, the performance of your scales will suffer and it will be calibration.

 For commercial purposes, you need a solid legal-for-trade calibration plan in place so that your scales meet the requirements mentioned in Handbook 44.
 If you are working as per the international standards, you need to meet ISO/IEC 17025 requirements.